Data Matrix vs. QR Codes: An Overview of the Differences

 How are QR Codes used?

-Their ancestor, the Barcode, did not have a large enough data capacity and flexibility for large amounts of products that passed through stores like supermarkets, so QR Codes were developed as a more advanced option for tracking and shipping products.
+Their ancestor, the Barcode, didn’t have a large enough data capacity or flexibility for large amounts of products that passed through stores like supermarkets.
+So, QR Codes developed as a more advanced option for tracking and shipping products.

-Because they use simple 2-D technology, their easy readability with smartphones has turned them into a global technology trend that has a wide variety of uses across business, marketing, and advanced product QR Code inventory management.
+Because they use simple 2D technology, their easy readability with smartphones as scanning devices has turned them into a global technology trend with a wide variety of uses across business, marketing, and advanced product QR Code inventory management.